 College requires much independent thinking and decision-making of students.
-Ideally, your child has gained these skills gradually over the past 18 or os years.
-If so, your student will have a less challenging time adapting to his/her new environment.
+Ideally, your student has gained these skills gradually over the past 18 or so years.
+If so, your student will have a less challenging time adapting to his/her/zir new environment.
 Still, there will be many choices to make and nearly every student will struggle at times.

-How much your student informs you of his/her dilemmas often depends upon the parent/child relationship whicn was established prior to college.
-Does your budding adult tend to keep you abreast of his/her friendships, romantic relationships, financial dealings, academic challenges, career goals, health concerns, etc.?
+How much your student informs you of their dilemmas often depends upon the parent/child relationship which was established prior to college.
+Does your budding adult tend to keep you abreast of their friendships, romantic relationships, financial dealings, academic challenges, career goals, health concerns, etc.?
 Or are you often left in the dark about what is going on?
-Don’t be afraid to ask questions about how your son/daughter is adjusting to his/her new environment, roommate, classes, social climate and freedom.
+Don’t be afraid to ask questions about how your student is adjusting to their new environment, roommate, classes, social climate and freedom.

 Parental direction can be of great value to college students — especially if it is in the form of a discussion as opposed to a lecture.
 (Many parents find the car ride to college to be an ideal time for a "so how do you envision this college experience?" discussion.)
 If you already have confidence in your student’s decision-making ability, take this opportunity to let them know that you believe in them AND that you are also available to guide them when they need/want guidance.
 There is a commonly-held belief that in late adolescence, youth function with relative autonomy; however, a recent study found that family cohesion and support continue to play an important role in the well-being and functioning of young people emerging from adolescence.
 Feeling close to one’s family may actually contribute to competence in autonomous functioning.
 So, stay in touch and remember that mail, cards and packages are always appreciated (and a nice surprise!).